chipgpt/full-stack-saas-mcp/README.md

 ## Things I intend to add as I add them to my own SaaS:

+- Add SES email management for production SES access
 - Add a paid account tier (most likely using Stripe as the payment gateway)
-- Support for Amazon RDS + Proxy (had trouble getting it working with Sequelize, didn't feel like finding a new ORM)
+- Add a propper logging utility that works better with AWS CloudWatch.
 - Add Alarms/Alerts for cloud deployments to be proactive about issues.
-- Add a propper logging utility that works better with AWS CloudWatch.
 - Auto-Generate REST API Documentation.
+- Support for Amazon RDS + Proxy (had trouble getting it working with Sequelize, didn't feel like finding a new ORM)
+- Add proper Sequelize migrations.
 - Update to use the new Cognito UI mode.
-- Add proper Sequelize migrations.
+- Switch to the official `@auth/sequelize-adapter` package after [PR #13120](https://github.com/nextauthjs/next-auth/pull/13120) is merged.

 ## Feedback & Questions: